Aubacca/markdowns/javascript/vue.md

 import { isProduction, env } from '@/utils/env'

-const http = null // not possible to create a private property in JavaScript, so we move it outside of the class, so that it's only accessible within this module
+var http = null // not possible to create a private property in JavaScript, so we move it outside of the class, so that it's only accessible within this module

 class APIProvider {
   constructor ({ url }) {